Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.7 : New feature to send locally-available backups to remote storage later; various other fixes, tweaks and improvements.
+* 1.14.11 : UpdraftCloud easy sign-up wizard.
+App privacy policy links for GDPR compliance.
+Azure Germany support (Azure add-on).
+Many tweaks for convenience and small fixes.
 A recommended update for all.
-1.14.7 fixes an incompatibility with 1.14.6 on WP < 4.7
+Also fixes a change in the short-lived 1.14.9 that could cause backups to not be sent to remote storage